andyml123/andyml123.github.io/get-well-prayers.md

 layout: page
 title: '34 Get Well Soon Prayers: Christian Ways to say Feel Better'
 title2: Get Well Soon Prayers
+description: >-
-description: Use these get well prayers to say a healing prayer for a friend or loved one to find the strength to overcome an injury or illness
+  Use these get well prayers to say a healing prayer for a friend or loved one to find the strength to overcome an injury or illness
 image: /get-well-prayers.png
-tags: get well prayers, get well soon prayers, feel better prayers
+tags: 'get well prayers, get well soon prayers, feel better prayers'
 categories:
   - prayers
   - navbottom